Be Greek at EKU!

-Interested in joining a historically Black Greek-letter Organization (BGLO) or culturally-based chapter?
-EKU's National Pan-Hellenic Council will host a Black Greek 101 event each semester.
+Interested in joining a historically Black Greek-letter Organization (BGLO) or multicultural chapter?
+EKU's National Pan-Hellenic Council will host a Greek 101 event each semester.
 Follow NPHC on Twitter for regular updates.
 NPHC and Culturally-Based organizations do not have a co-ordinated new member intake process.
-Each organization will have their own process at different times throughout the academic year.
+Each organization will have its own process at different times throughout the academic year.

-Interested in joining a Panhellenic Council sorority chapter?
-The Panhellenic Council utilizes two forms of recruitment, informal and primary recruitment.
+Interested in joining a Panhellenic sorority chapter?
+The Panhellenic Association utilizes two forms of recruitment, informal and primary recruitment.

 With common interests and goals, the fraternity and sorority community provides a network for students that enhance the academic, social, and service experience of students while attending college.
 Join now - Be Greek!

 The minimum GPA to participate in Recruitment is a 2.5.